khodges51/MsPacMan_Controller/README.md

 The MsPacManControllerFinal.jar file is my final released program.

-TestChampA and TestChampB are two saved genome files.
-Using my program these files can be used to run a simulation, or to evaluate the champions over multiple games.
-As their name suggests, TestChampA is an A type (original) controller and TestChampB is a B type (biased) controller.
-These genomes are two of the best performing networks produced

 To run the program open the .jar file from the command line using the java command.
 The progam should load a command line interface.
 If evolving a population, the best scoring genomes each generation will be saved as text in the /savedGenomes folder.